Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Symptoms of cholecystitis include:

-- an intense pain in the middle or right side of your upper abdomen, spreading to your back or shoulders
+- an intense, constant pain in the middle or right side of your upper abdomen (tummy)

 - fever

 See your doctor if you have abdominal pain, fever, nausea and vomiting.
-If the pain is so bad that you can’t sit still or get comfortable, go straight to your nearest hospital emergency department.
+If the pain is so bad that you can’t get comfortable, go straight to your nearest hospital emergency department.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.